sammyshakes/kronos-contracts/README.md

 - Compile the contracts
 - Deploy KronosSeedSale with USDT and USDC addresses
+- Set the withdrawal address for USDT and USDC
 - Set the base URI for Kronos NFTs
 - Broadcast the transaction
 - Verify the source code on Etherscan